 Moringa leaves are high in several anti-aging compounds that lower the effects of oxidative stress and inflammation, including polyphenols, vitamin C, beta-carotene, quercetin, and chlorogenic acid.
 These are associated with a reduced risk for chronic diseases, such as stomach, lung or colon cancer; diabetes; hypertension; and age-related eye disorders.

 3. Lowers Cholesterol

 Both animal and human studies have proven Moringa to be nearly as effective at lowering cholesterol levels as some popular prescription drugs.
-With the lowering of cholesterol in the blood comes lower risk of heart disease.
+With the lowering of cholesterol in the blood comes a lower risk of heart disease.
 [7,8,9,10]

-In 2012, the International Journal of Scientific and Research Publications published the results of a study where they gave postmenopausal woman 1.5 Tbsp of Moringa powder each day.
+In 2012, the International Journal of Scientific and Research Publications published the results of a study where they gave postmenopausal women 1.5 Tbsp of Moringa powder each day.
 They showed there was a significant decrease in total cholesterol and triglycerides.

 4. Reduces Inflammation